mliebelt/lichess-viewer-wp/README.md

 ## Current State

 * Not published yet.
-* To use that version in Wordpress, do the following steps:
+* To use that version in WordPress, do the following steps:
   1. Clone the repository.
   2. Do an `npm install`, then `npm run build`.
   3. Do a `npm run release`.
-  4. Upload the created file `pgn-viewer-for-lichess.zip` to your Wordpress instance.
+  4. Upload the created file `pgn-viewer-for-lichess.zip` to your WordPress instance.